NEO-ANTIDILUVIAN

 [1] Leslie Marmon Silko

-I have always been attracted to the primordial building blocks of human existence, and my guiding light - or happy place - is my affinity for ancestral ways.
-The elements of earth, fire, water and air, stone, bone, shells, clay, carved branches, baskets, red ochre, the hand on the cave wall, feathers in my hair, and the land's dreaming, all continue to nourish my soul.
-Ignited by sojourns in nature and my deep time memories, I spontaneously seek to revive the primordial, and to express the wilds of my own imagination by weaving text, mixed media and storytelling - and even digital tools - into my writing, art, and craft.
+I HAVE ALWAYS BEEN attracted to the primordial building blocks of human existence, and my guiding light - or happy place - is an affinity with ancestral ways.
+The elements of earth, fire, water and air; stone, bone, shells and clay; carved branches and baskets; red ochre and the hand on the cave wall; feathers in my hair and the land's dreaming; all continue to nourish my soul.
+Ignited by sojourns in nature and deep time memory, I spontaneously seek to revive the primordial, and to express the wilds of my own imagination by weaving text, mixed media and storytelling - and even digital tools - into my writing, art, and craft.

-Today, we find the symbols of our primordial past everywhere, as this iconography continues to flourish like a perennial garden.
-Forms, symbols and textures from pre-colonial cultures worldwide show up in our fashion, furniture, food, décor, art, music, games and tools.
+Today, we find the signs of our primordial past everywhere, as this iconography continues to flourish like a perennial garden.
+Forms, symbols and textures from pre-colonial cultures worldwide show up in fashion, furniture, food, décor, art, music, movies, games and tools.
 In many ways this re-emergence is a much-needed return to animism and nature spirituality.
 But the popularity of tribal content is not merely a reflection of our communal yearning for a simpler time.
 It is also an expression of our timeless heritage as people of the land, and the primordial legacy stored in our DNA.
-Over the ages, we have always been both human and animal, and have a well-defined place of belonging in Earth Community.
+Over the ages, we have always held a well-defined place of belonging in Earth Community, and with deep ties to the magic and intelligence of being, are both human and animal.

 Picture